fabiopallini/ps1-graphics-demo/README.md

   dosbox -conf dos.conf
   ```

-## Add License
+## Burn CD-ROM and Add License
-  if you want to burn a cd-rom to play on real ps1, patch the iso with DiscPatcher.exe, the program can be found
+ To burn a CD-ROM to play on a real PS1, first patch the ISO with DiscPatcher.exe.
+The program can be found inside the CDROM folder.
-  inside cdrom folder, select PSX console and Europe/America/Japan region
+ Select the PSX console and Europe region, then burn the ISO with ImgBurn or any CD burner that supports DAO (Disc-at-Once).

 ## Follow me on [YouTube](https://www.youtube.com/@FabioPallini88)